English

 How does one seek a ruling?

-The appeal fee is ISK 10.000.
 An appeal is not approved unless the fee is paid in full into:

 0370-26-030321